 Negative keywords give you the opportunity to do just that, ensuring that your ads only reach the best potential audience.

 Just like with the keywords you actually bid on, negative keywords can be assigned at the account, campaign, or ad group level and come in multiple flavors: broad, phrase, and exact.
-Understanding how these match types work is imperative if you want to maximize the value of negative keywords in your AdWords and Bing ad accounts.
+Understanding how these match types work is imperative if you want to maximize the value of negative keywords in your Google Ads and Bing ad accounts.

 Negative keyword match types